Charles D. Sutherland, Lt Colonel, USAF (retired)

-B-52 Pilot turned novelist with THE DRAGONEERS, Amazon's #1 top-rated Religious Fantasy for the first 279 days of 2012 and it's amazing sequel THE LOST DRAGONEER.
+B-52 Pilot turned novelist with THE DRAGONEERS, Amazon's #1 top-rated Religious Fantasy for the first 279 days of 2012 and it's amazing sequels THE LOST DRAGONEER and THE LAST DRAGONEER.

 KNOWLEDGE IS POWER